-- Service cost - Net interest on the net defined benefit liability or asset - Re-measurements of net defined benefit liability or asset
+- Service cost - Net interest on the net defined benefit liability or asset - Re-measurements of net defined benefit liability or asset recognized when plan amendment or curtailment occurs.

-Service costs which include current service costs, past service costs and gains or losses on non-routine settlements are recognized as expense in profit or loss.
-Past service costs are recognized when plan amendment or curtailment occurs.
 Net interest on the net defined benefit liability or asset is the change during the period in the net defined benefit liability or asset that arises from the passage of time which is determined by applying the discount rate based on government bonds to the defined benefit liability or asset.